Skip to content

 bundlesBundle summaries packaged by the extension.

-list and status use the daemon when it is running and fall back to the local registry when it is offline.
+list uses the daemon when it is running and falls back to the local registry when it is offline. status and provenance require the daemon so they can include runtime truth and trust evidence.

 Enable Or Disable